- Search The Registry

 In 1976, President Jimmy Carter appointed Young the United States Ambassador to the United Nations.
 He held that post until 1979, when, contrary to the policy of the Carter administration, he met with a representative of the Palestinian Liberation Organization.
 When the occurrence of that meeting was revealed, Young's public statements on the status of the meeting were condemned as evasive by opponents of the administration and he was forced to resign.

 Carter awarded Young the Presidential Medal of Freedom in 1981.
-Young was elected mayor of Atlanta in 1981, and re-elected in 1985.
+Young was elected mayor of Atlanta that same year and re-elected in 1985.
 He ran unsuccessfully for Governor of Georgia in 1990.
 He also was co-chair of the committee which brought the 1996 Summer Olympics to Atlanta.
 Young continues his activism in favor of human rights, and is co-chair of Good Works International and a director of the Drum Major Institute.

 He is a member of Alpha Phi Alpha Fraternity Inc., the first intercollegiate Greek-letter fraternity established for African Americans.
 Also the Andrew Young School of Policy Studies at Georgia State University is one of the country's best policy schools, graduating excellent students while producing extensive research.